-Silvia Mancini is a Professional Geoscientist and Principal based in Ontario with more than 16 years of experience focused on innovative solutions in site characterization, water management and treatment for the mining and metals, manufacturing, oil and gas, and legal sectors.
+Silvia Mancini is a Senior Principal Geoscientist based in Ontario with more than 16 years of experience focused on innovative solutions in site characterization, water management, treatment on mining and metals, manufacturing, oil and gas, and legal sectors.

 While Silvia's client service spans several sectors, she specializes in working hand-in-hand with her clients to develop water management and site closure strategies including identifying, testing, and bringing innovative technologies to implementation at challenging sites.
 Silvia’s experience includes the treatment of challenging constituents such as selenium, nitrate, cyanide, herbicides, pesticides, solvents, and hydrocarbons.